From paying for electricity bills to your phone contract, direct debits can be a hassle free way of managing your finances.

 Once you’ve worked out which direct debits you want to banish from your life, the next step is actually cancelling them.
 These are the basic steps you need to take:

 - Notify your bank that you wish to cancel a direct debit.
-If this is by Internet or phone, written confirmation may be needed too.
+If you do this online or over the phone, written confirmation may be needed too.

-- You should also notify the organisation receiving the direct debit in writing.
+- It’s also worth notifying the organisation receiving the direct debit.

 - Your bank or building society typically needs a day’s notice before the payment is due to be paid.